 Discover your options

-'We advertise the dates that applications open and "how to" guides as well.
-The university website is a great way to gather information and make sure you are well informed.'
-Alternatively, get in touch with your university's accommodation office.
+'We advertise the dates that applications open and offer 'how to' guides as well.
+The university website is a great way to gather information and make sure you're well informed,' adds Claire.

 Halls of residence

-Many universities guarantee a place in halls for full-time first year students and international postgraduates, as long as you meet application deadlines.
+Many universities guarantee a place in halls for full-time first-year students and international postgraduates, as long as you meet application deadlines.
 However, this will vary between institutions - for example, you may be ineligible if you've come through Clearing.